anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     description
       "Grouping to allow reuse/extensions in future work.";
     uses vcr:voucher-request-grouping {
+      refine "voucher/expires-on" {
+        mandatory false;
+         description
+          "An expires-on field is not valid in a voucher-request, and any occurrence MUST be ignored.";
+     }
+      refine "voucher/pinned-domain-cert" {
+        mandatory false;
+        description
+          "A pinned-domain-cert field is not valid in a voucher-request, and any occurrence MUST be ignored.";
+      }
+      refine "voucher/last-renewal-date" {
+        description
+          "A last-renewal-date field is not valid in a voucher-request, and any occurrence MUST be ignored.";
+      }
+      refine "voucher/domain-cert-revocation-checks" {
+        description
+          "The domain-cert-revocation-checks field is not valid in a voucher-request, and any occurrence MUST be ignored.";
+      }
+      refine "voucher/assertion" {
+        mandatory false;
+        description
+          "Any assertion included in registrar voucher-requests
+           SHOULD be ignored by the MASA.";
+      }

       augment voucher {
         description "Base the voucher-request-prm upon the
           regular one";